Generative AI in legal research: Opportunities and risks

 By understanding the risks and benefits of generative AI, you can minimize unintended consequences that have troubled legal professionals.

-Lately, there have been lots of discussions about the risks and benefits of lawyers using generative AI (GenAI), particularly for legal research.
+Lately, there have been lots of discussions about the risks and benefits of lawyers using legal generative AI (GenAI), particularly for research.

 Many legal tech vendors are touting the legal research capabilities of their GenAI products.
 It’s even claimed that GenAI, which is a subset of Artificial Intelligence (AI) characterized by the ability to generate new content, will significantly transform the landscape of legal research.